Shooting in Austria

 Most Prominent Austrian Photographers

-Only a few know that the origins of photography leads back to Austria in the 18th-century.
-Voigtländer, established in 1756 by Johann Christoph Voigtländer, was one of the oldest companies dealing with photography techniques.
-In those days the Vienna-based family company was dealing with the innovation of essential tools for marine navigation but in the early 19th century, after the death of the founder, they started to manufacture optical devices as well, such as periscope glasses and theater binoculars.
+Few people know that the origins of photography trace back to Austria in the 18th century.
+Voigtländer, founded in 1756 by Johann Christoph Voigtländer, was one of the oldest companies specializing in photographic technology.
+Initially, the Vienna-based family business focused on developing essential tools for marine navigation.
+However, after the founder’s passing in the early 19th century, the company expanded into manufacturing optical devices, such as periscope glasses and theater binoculars.

-Only a few know that the origins of photography leads back to Austria in the 18th-century.
-Voigtländer, established in 1756 by Johann Christoph Voigtländer, was one of the oldest companies dealing with photography techniques.
-In those days the Vienna-based family company was dealing with the innovation of essential tools for marine navigation but in the early 19th century, after the death of the founder, they started to manufacture optical devices as well, such as periscope glasses and theater binoculars.
+Few people know that the origins of photography trace back to Austria in the 18th century.
+Voigtländer, founded in 1756 by Johann Christoph Voigtländer, was one of the oldest companies specializing in photographic technology.
+Initially, the Vienna-based family business focused on developing essential tools for marine navigation.
+However, after the founder’s passing in the early 19th century, the company expanded into manufacturing optical devices, such as periscope glasses and theater binoculars.

 Camera Clubs